jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (10) When the Commissioner has considered an application, the Commissioner must notify the person of the amount of the tax credit under sections LD 1 to LD 3 of that Act and of the amount of refund allowed.
 (11) A tax credit may not be refunded to an absentee, a company, a public authority, a Maori authority, an unincorporated body, or a trustee liable for income tax under sections HC 16, HC 32, or HZ 2 of that Act.
 (12) A refund under subsection (1) must be paid as if it were tax paid in excess.
-(13) A refund under subsection (1), to the extent to which it is more than the correct amount of refund, is recoverable as an excess tax credit under section 142D.
+(13) A refund under subsection (1) is recoverable as an excess tax credit under section 142D to the extent to which— (a) it is more than the correct amount of refund; or (b) the charitable or other public benefit gift to which the refund relates has subsequently been returned to the person who made the gift or an associated person.
+(13B) Despite subsection (6B), the time bar in section 108 does not apply to a refund to which subsection (13)﻿(b) applies.
 (14) The Commissioner must publish, from time to time, in a publication chosen by the Commissioner, a list of the names of entities that—
   (a) have provided the information required under subsection (16):
   (b) the Commissioner considers appropriate to include on the list (for example, an entity registered under the Charities Act 2005).